qatent/website/content/pricing/_index.md

     - "One generation of a patent application from your patent claims (from 20 to 35 pages)"
     - "You can iterate modulo 50 words in Claim 1, i.e. generate multiple times with different settings: you obtain your patent application"
-    - "You can file the patent application before Patent Offices"
+    #- "You can file the patent application before Patent Offices"
-    - "X"
+    #- "X"

   button:
     enable: true
     label: "Get started"
-    link: "mailto:qatent@inria.fr"
+    link: "mailto:fv@qatent.com"

 business:
   name: "Business Plan"